Wangbiao2/R1-Track/README.md

 ## Some Findings
 Our assembled fine-tuning dataset contains a critical flaw :scream: : all target objects in the images have nearly equal width-to-height ratios (1:1), making them effectively "square."
 This caused R1-Track-SFT to easily learn this appearance feature and overfit
 , leading to significant errors during video tracking.
-In contrast, R1-Track-GRPO avoided this issue :sunglasses:, likely through its reasoning process or soft supervision from GIoU rewards
+In contrast, R1-Track-GRPO avoided this issue :sunglasses:, likely through its soft supervision from GIoU rewards
 .
 While we plan to construct more balanced datasets in the future, this observation already demonstrates the advantages of reinforcement learning in mitigating dataset biases.

 ## Results